2026 · NSS Background RemoverAbout 12 min readNovus Stream Solutions

 The editor saves your work as named .nss-project files in the browser's own storage, auto-saving roughly every thirty seconds, keeping up to twenty projects per tool, and preserving the originals, masks, layers, and adjustments so you can reopen a composition exactly as you left it.
 This is a deliberately different saving model from the one Novus Visualizers adopted: Background Remover keeps your projects on your device rather than in an account, which fits a tool whose entire promise is that nothing you load ever leaves your machine.
 There is also a peer-to-peer collaborative session feature, built on WebRTC with a shared session ID, for the cases where two people genuinely need to edit together — again without routing the images through a server.

 That is the through-line of the whole tour: the app grew enormously in what it can do, and not at all in what it asks of you.
-There is still no signup, still no upload, still no cost, and the privacy guarantee that made the cutout trustworthy now covers a full editor, a 3D mode, a lifestyle compositor, a video editor, and a ninety-tool AI suite.
+There is still no signup, still no upload, still no cost, and the privacy guarantee that made the cutout trustworthy now covers a full editor, a 3D mode, a video editor, and on-device cutout and upscaling.
 The first time you open it, the models download to your browser cache; after that, everything runs locally, and it works offline once the cache is warm because the whole thing is a progressive web app.
 The breadth is new; the bargain is the same one it always offered.

 How to get the most out of it

 The best way to discover the editor is to stop downloading immediately after the cutout.
-Next time you remove a background, stay in the editor: refine the edge with the brush or Clean Edges, then try dropping the subject into a Lifestyle Composer scene, adjust the temperature to match, and only then export.
-That one habit — treating the cutout as step one — reveals most of what the app can do, because the layers, adjustments, and scenes are all right there once you stay on the canvas.
-From there, the AI assistant is the fastest way to learn the suite: state a goal and watch which tools the recipe pulls in.
+Next time you remove a background, stay in the editor: refine the edge with the brush or Clean Edges, then composite the subject onto a new background layer, adjust the temperature to match, and only then export.
+That one habit — treating the cutout as step one — reveals most of what the app can do, because the layers, adjustments, and tools are all right there once you stay on the canvas.
+From there, upscaling is the fastest way to see what the on-device AI adds beyond the cutout: enlarge a small product shot to 2x or 4x and drop the result straight into your composition.

-For heavier work, lean on the parts built for it: batch processing for catalogs of up to a hundred images, the best-quality model for difficult edges, the video editor for clips, and the export packs that name and tag files for specific destinations.
+For heavier work, lean on the parts built for it: the best-quality model for difficult edges, the video editor for clips, image and video upscaling for enlarging, and the export packs that name and tag files for specific destinations.
 And keep the model tiers in mind — let the app recommend what your device can actually run rather than forcing the heaviest option.
 The full picture, tool by tool, lives in the NSS Background Remover documentation and tool map, and the app itself is free to explore at bgremover.novusstreamsolutions.com.
 The cutout is still the door; the editor is the room worth spending time in.